 The Engineering Society of Baltimore Education Foundation is offering scholarship loans and grants to graduating high school students that will be pursuing a degree in engineering in an ABET approved program.
 The scholarships are limited to students from the Baltimore Metropolitan area including Baltimore City and Anne Arundel, Baltimore, Carroll, Harford and Howard Counties.

-This year, a total of four $4,000.00, 4% interest loans and three one time grants are being offered.
+This year, a total of three $4,000, 4% interest loans and two one-time grants are being offered.
 The loans are renewable each year providing the student is still enrolled in an ABET approved program, his/her grades are acceptable, and he/she is up to date on the interest payments.
-Interest only payments will be due quarterly prior to graduation and for one year thereafter.
-Amortized principal and interest payments will be due monthly for the next five years.

 The loans and grants are unrestricted and can be used for any purpose the student desires.

-The application for the scholarship loans and grants must be completed via the online application beginning Friday, February 1, 2019.
+The application for the scholarship loans and grants must be completed via the online application.

 Engineering Society of Baltimore Education Foundation

-Mr. Duffy graduated from South River High School in Anne Arundel County and will be attending Florida Institute of Technology, majoring in Ocean Engineering this fall.
+Ms. Pham graduated from Aberdeen High School in Harford County and will be attending California Institute of Technology, majoring in Mechanical Engineering this fall.

 James Posey Centennial Engineering Scholarship & $4,000 Loan Awardee

 Mr. Gray a graduate of Aberdeen High School in Harford County, will be attending University of Maryland, College Park this fall, majoring in Mechanical Engineering.